Yours To Experience (c) 2016 Foundation - circular

 Homerton Nursery School - Cambridge - very sweet school - I really loved it here

-St James COE Play School - Cambridge...I can vaguely remember having a favourite all in one waterproof suit, I loved it so much that I tried to fit into it even though I had outgrown it - a very sad day when I could no longer wear it.
+St James COE Play School - Cambridge...I can vaguely remember having a favorite all in one waterproof suit, I loved it so much that I tried to fit into it even though I had outgrown it - a very sad day when I could no longer wear it.

-Born in Cambridge - upside down
+Born in Cambridge - upside down ie BREECH :-)

 Hobbies and Interests